5 ways your new business will pack a punch online – for free

 - Google favours fresh content because it’s more relevant to searchers.
 Make sure your website’s up to date, then review and revise your content every few months.

-Google My Business is free and a great starting point, but there are lots of other directories that let you advertise your business to people already looking for the product or service you provide – all without costing you a penny.
-InvoiceBerry has compiled a nifty list of free directories.
+Google My Business is free and a great starting point, but there are other directories that let you advertise your business to people already looking for the product or service you provide – all without costing you a penny.
+To find them, take a look at this nifty list of free directories from InvoiceBerry.

-Get a little creative and let your brand’s personality shine by starting a conversation, Inviting likes, comments and reviews.
-Build enough of these and you’ve the all-powerful force of social proof on your side – that’s the compulsion we have to try a product or service because we know others have used and enjoyed it.
+Get a little creative and let your brand’s personality shine by starting a conversation, and inviting likes, comments and reviews.
+Build enough of these and you’ve the all-powerful force of social proof on your side – the compulsion we have to try a product or service because we know others have enjoyed it.

 Not sure which platform to choose?
 Ask yourself where your target customers are.
 That’s where you want to be seen!
 And Facebook is a no-brainer for any business, because of the whopping number of people who use it – 2 Billion monthly active users in June 2017.

-In fact, a blog is something visitors to a website are starting to look for, so hosting one will give you an edge over your competition.
-Promote your post on your website and social media, and if it’s good enough, shares will extend your reach to a whole new audience.
+In fact, a blog is something visitors to a website are starting expect to see on a professional site, so hosting one will give you an edge over your competition.
+Promote your post on social media, and if it’s good enough, shares will extend your reach to a whole new audience.

 And it gets better, because a regular blog gives Google fresh content to index and boosts your SEO.
 All this without having to pay an advertiser!
 I’ll shut up about blogging now, but for more info about the benefits, check out this article from Hubspot.